graalvm/graal-languages-demos/graalpy/graalpy-micronaut-guide/README.md

 ❷ Python packages and their versions can be specified as if used with pip.
 Install and pin the `vader-sentiment` package to version `3.2.1.1`.

 ❸ The `vader_sentiment` package does not declare `requests` as a dependency so it has to done so manually at this place.
-Pin `requests` and `charset_normalizer` to known-good versions to avoid embedded GraalPy dependency drift in CI.
+Pin `requests` and `charset_normalizer` to known-good versions to keep the embedded GraalPy environment reproducible.

 ### 4.4 Creating a Python context